Zebedeu/last-tap-events/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-K7 Events is a Wordpress plugin that claims to be simple and objective so you can place event announcements on your site.== Description ==
+Last Tap Events is a Wordpress plugin that claims to be simple and objective so you can place event announcements on your site.== Description ==
-K7 Events is a Wordpress plugin that claims to be simple and objective so you can place event announcements on your site.
+Last Tap Events is a Wordpress plugin that claims to be simple and objective so you can place event announcements on your site.

 ==Also the plugin you can: ==
 add events